 - Although much of this could be handled, in theory, with current on-premises technologies, cloud platforms like AWS have services already built into the platform, such as AWS Glue, Athena, and Redshift to help solve many of these challenges, and they can scale when and as needed.

-Switching gears, I talked a lot about data here, but what about analytics modernization?
+Switching gears, we’ve discussed a lot about data modernization but what about analytics modernization?

 Many teams get caught up in, or perhaps overly consumed by, the need to deal with all this data.
 But let’s not lose sight of the real value here: to drive analytics value and insight to business users and stakeholders.